Skip to content

 • Inline caching, pioneered by Smalltalk-80 and refined in V8's hidden classes, solves the same dispatch overhead problem but at a different architectural level

-• Most production Lisps (SBCL, Chez Scheme) compile to native code, making dispatch overhead negligible — Sema's approach is specific to tree-walking interpreters
+• Most production Lisps (SBCL, Chez Scheme) compile to native code, making dispatch overhead negligible — Sema's callback overhead is inherent to tree-walking interpreters

-• Lua 5.x uses a similar technique: the VM inlines common operations (OP_ADD, OP_GETTABLE) into the bytecode dispatch loop
+• Lua 5.x's bytecode VM inlines common operations (OP_ADD, OP_GETTABLE) into the dispatch loop — this is the approach Sema's bytecode VM (sema-vm) takes

 4. String Interning (lasso)